 - 11.1.
 Retendering of existing contracts is planned on the basis of the expiry dates recorded in the suppliers database.
 Procurement and Relationship Owners are jointly responsible for identifying expiry dates and planning the retender process. - 11.2.
 Tendering for new goods and services is planned primarily on the basis of the major projects portfolio, which will capture most new procurement by value.
 Project managers are responsible for discussing requirements and routes to market with Procurement. - 11.3.
 Budget holders who intend to purchase new goods or services with a value greater than £50,000 are responsible for advising Procurement in advance so that Procurement can support the tender process from the outset. - 11.4.
 To achieve value for money it is essential to buy the right product.
+The specification is therefore a key part of any invitation to tender, and it must be accurately and completely incorporated into the contract.
 For new goods or services (ie not the retender of an existing contract) with an expected value greater than £50,000, a business case is required to demonstrate with reference to HCPC's objectives and risks why the proposed procurement is necessary and that reasonable alternatives have been properly considered.
 Where the procurement is part of a major project, this requirement is met by the major projects business case and project initiation documents.
 If the proposed procurement is not part of a major project, a business case based on the major projects business case template must be prepared and approved by EMT.